last update:

 The land between Meissen and Leipzig on the Oeder-Map

 The survey maps of Saxony show the landscape between Meissen and Leipzig.
-This part of the Duchy had a higher density of settlements than the area between the Ore Mountains and Dresden.
+This part of the Duchy had a higher settlement density than the area between the Ore Mountains and Dresden.
 The landscape consisted of a regular network of villages and fields.
-The information given in the maps about each settlement is detailed, and it often includes the owner’s name, the size, jurisdiction and occasionally what appears to be the amount of tax to be paid.
+The information on the maps for each settlement is detailed and often includes the owner’s name, the size, jurisdiction and, occasionally, the amount of tax to be paid.

 Leipzig